 Both men and women have an equal degree of risk for developing substance abuse or addiction.
-However, there may be very different reasons behind the development of these problems between the two genders.
-The information below touches on the connection between women and addiction.
+However, there may be very different reasons behind the development of these problems between the genders.

 Facts About Women and Addiction